ldj01/e-s-t/README.md

-## NOTE - The products produced by this software have not been validated and are considered prototype.

 ## Surface Temperature 1.0.0 Release Notes
+## Note: The productions produced by this software are considered provisional.
 Release Date: January 2018

 See git tag [st-rit-v1.0.0]